Browse by Medical Category

 Following discharge from the military, he returned briefly to the University Hospitals of Cleveland before assuming the chairmanship of Urology at Dartmouth Medical School.
 In 1984, he was appointed Chairman and Professor of Urology at Vanderbilt Medical School where he remained until January 1991.
 At that time he was appointed Chief of Urology at the MGH and Professor of Surgery at Harvard Medical School.
 On March 11, 1996, he was named the Walter S. Kerr, Jr., Professor of Urology at Harvard Medical School.

-View a listing of the Graduates in the Program of Urology
+View a listing of the graduates from the Harvard Urologic Surgery Residency Program

 Back to Top